How SQLAlchemy's Identity Map Served Stale Data to 23,000 API Requests

 # stay cached.
 Reads never hit the database for entities already loaded.

-SQLAlchemy's identity map is elegant inside a single unit of work.
-Within one request,
+SQLAlchemy's identity map works well inside a single unit of work.
+Load

-if you load Employee(id=42) twice, SQLAlchemy correctly returns the same
+Employee(id=42) twice within one request and SQLAlchemy returns the same

-every request after the first one on each thread — the identity map carries stale state
+the first on each thread), the identity map carries stale state forward.
+An

-forward.
-An Employee loaded at 14:00:01 stays in the map.
-When the same
+Employee loaded at 14:00:01 stays in the map.
+When the same thread handles

 BROKEN: scoped_session without Session.remove()